u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/renewals.rst

 the duration of the contract.
 Most subscription companies choose to automate their renewal processes but, in some cases, manual subscription renewals are still the preferred option.

-With **Odoo Subscriptions**, you can have all your subscriptions in one application, suggest an automatic subscription renewal to your customers (as well as a manual one) and, finally, filter all your subscriptions and easily find those to renew (with the help of the tag *To renew*).
+With **Thrive Bureau ERP Subscriptions**, you can have all your subscriptions in one application, suggest an automatic subscription renewal to your customers (as well as a manual one) and, finally, filter all your subscriptions and easily find those to renew (with the help of the tag *To renew*).